j0ly/FirstProject/REPORT.md

-This project is done with PHP in a LAMP environment.
-See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.
+This project is done with PHP in a LAMP environment.<br> See https://github.com/j0ly/firstproject/blob/master/README.md for installation instructions.

-There are many problems with the code, but I will only mention the most relevant problems and the most important fixes (as I saw them) for each OWASP vulnerability, without going into details.
+There are many problems with the code, but I will only mention the most relevant problems and the most important fixes (as I see them) for each OWASP vulnerability, without going into details.
 Had to draw a line somewhere, otherwise I could have ended up spending so much time with this (and the assignment didn’t say how specific we needed to be about the fixes).

 The OWASP vulnerabilities: